The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 -Living expenses (including childcare)

--Expenses relating to the following are NOT eligible and your application will be rejected if your budget proposes to use the grant funds for any of these: loans or other debts; reimbursement of payments already incurred; purchase of land or building; tuition expenses; fees paid to third parties for promotion, marketing, or sale of work; health-related expenses (dentistry, hospitalization, etc.)
+-Expenses relating to the following are NOT eligible and your application will be rejected if your budget proposes to use the grant funds for any of these: loans or other debts; reimbursement of payments already incurred; purchase of land or building; tuition expenses; fees paid to third parties for promotion, marketing, or sale of work; health-related expenses (exceptions will be made for medical emergencies).

 If the applicant has received funds from other sources for the project and/or has other possible sources of income for the project (for example, resulting from other applications), they must list them alongside the budget.